shingarey/leetcode-solutions/README.md

 * The graph might consist of multiple isolated subgraphs.
 If there is a path between every pair of vertices, it is called a "connected graph:'
 * The graph can also have cycles (or not).
 An "acyclic graph" is one without cycles.

-In terms of programming, there are two common ways to represent a graph.
+There are two common ways to represent a graph.

 ##### Adjacency List